UFC Fight Night: Hall vs. Silva: Predictions & Analysis

 A few statistical edges stand out.
 Fili throws significantly more leather — a 1.9 sig. strike per minute gap.
 Fili is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Mitchell has tighter striking defense, making opponents miss more often.

 The Pick: Bryce Mitchell over Andre Fili.
-The model gives Mitchell a slight nod at 61% — this could easily go either way.
-Notably, the betting market has Mitchell at 54% implied while our model sees 61% — a 6-point disagreement that could signal value.
+The model gives Mitchell a slight nod at 56% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Greg Hardy vs Maurice Greene